Meet Your New Favorites | SHOP NEW ARRIVALS

 If you’ve never worn a tech suit before, be prepared: it’s supposed to feel incredibly tight.
 Sizing is completely different from your everyday practice suit.
 A common mistake is buying a size that feels comfortable in the dressing room, which is likely too big for competition.
 A loose suit will scoop up water and create drag, defeating the whole purpose.
 On the other hand, a suit that’s too small can restrict your range of motion or, even worse, rip as you’re pulling it on.
 Always consult the brand-specific sizing chart and measure yourself carefully.
 When in doubt, it’s better to go with the snugger fit—it might take you 20 minutes to get on, but that’s how you know it’s working.

-Buying a Worn-Out Suit
+Mistake #3: Buying a Used or Worn-Out Suit

 With tech suits costing hundreds of dollars, the idea of buying a used one can seem like a great way to save money.
 However, this is one area where you don’t want to cut corners.
 Tech suits have a very limited lifespan.
 The high-tech fabric and water-repellent coating degrade with every swim and stretch.
 A used suit has already lost much of the compression and hydrophobic properties that make it fast in the first place.
 Instead of getting a performance-enhancing tool, you’re likely getting a worn-out, overpriced practice suit.
 A much better strategy is to find a new suit from a previous season in the Clearance Corner, ensuring you get full performance value for your money.